Dr. William "Will" Rodman

 - Oh, Crap!: Is left shocked and speechless after Caesar drops a Big "NO!".

 - Too Dumb to Live: It's not wise to pull a taser on a super-intelligent ape wielding a firehose.
-Not only that but there was twenty or more apes in the room and he planned to fight them all with his taser.
+Not only that but there were twenty or more apes in the room and he planned to fight them all with his taser.

 - "Well Done, Son!"
 Guy: From what we see of his interactions with his father, it seems that their relationship is a contentious one.
 John accurately considers Dodge to be a moron, while Dodge shows his most vulnerable side by apologizing for irritating his father.